Royal New Zealand Air Force: Fourth Labour Government, anti nuclear legislation and ANZUS split

 By the 1980s, the Skyhawks were reaching the end of their effective use.
 A comprehensive upgrade to the Skyhawk began, along with the purchase of used A-4G Skyhawks from the Royal Australian Navy.
 The Skyhawk upgrade included a new radar, HOTAS controls, glass cockpit with HUD and new inertial navigation system.
 The aircraft also received armament upgrades including the capability to fire AIM-9L Sidewinders, AGM-65 Mavericks and GBU-16 Paveway II laser-guided bombs.
-The cost of the project was NZ$140 million and gave the RNZAF Skyhawks the electronic “eyes and ears” of a modern fighter aircraft such as the F-16 Fighting Falcon or F/A-18 Hornet.
-To complement these upgrades, 18 new Aermacchi MB-339 were introduced as an advanced jet trainer, replacing the British Aerospace Strikemaster.
+The cost of the project was NZ$140 million and gave the RNZAF Skyhawks the electronic "eyes and ears" of a modern fighter aircraft such as the F-16 Fighting Falcon or F/A-18 Hornet.
+To complement these upgrades, 18 new Aermacchi MB-339 were introduced as an advanced jet trainer, replacing the BAC Strikemaster.